grafana/explore-traces/docs/sources/_index.md

 : Explore service-specific segments of traces

 Consumer spans
 : Analyze how queues are consumed.
-A consumer span indicates an async handoff between services.
-These handsoffs are almost always uses a queue.
+A consumer span indicates an asynchronous handoff between services.
+These handoffs are almost always uses a queue.

 Database calls
 : Evaluate performance issues in database interactions